Taught course

 Entry requirements

 An upper second-class honours degree or international equivalent in Civil, Mechanical or Information Engineering, Applied Physics, Geology or Mathematics.
 Other areas of Engineering may be considered.
-Applicants with a lower class of degree with relevant work experience will be considered on a case-by-case basis.
+We will consider applicants who do not have a degree listed above if they have evidence of significant, relevant work experience.
+If this is the case, applicants should include their CV (curriculum vitae / résumé) when they apply, showing details of their relevant work experience and/or qualifications.

 Months of entry